Getting to a complete retirement plan

 If you're thinking of retiring early, it would be wise to meet with an advisor sooner rather than later so they can help you figure out how best to make it happen.
 If you have a spouse or partner, you'll want to discuss this plan with them as well.

 Retiring together or separately

-If you‘re planning for retirement with a spouse or partner, it‘s good to think through different scenarios of how it could play out.
+If you're planning for retirement with a spouse or partner, it's good to think through different scenarios of how it could play out.
 Although you may picture retiring together, it may not be what works best for you both.
-You‘II need to consider your ages, your individual jobs and incomes, and how each of you is planning to spend retirement.
+You'll need to consider your ages, your individual jobs and incomes, and your ideas of what retirement will look like.

 Ready to complete your retirement plan?

-Working with Vanguard Personal Advisor Services® gives you anytime access to advisors who are fiduciaries—always acting in your best interest.
-We‘ll work with you to build a financial plan focused on what you want to achieve with your retirement.
+Working with Vanguard Personal Advisor® gives you access to financial strategy focused on what you want to achieve with your retirement.

 All investing is subject to risk, including the possible loss of the money you invest.

 When taking withdrawals from an IRA before age 59½, you may have to pay ordinary income tax plus a 10% federal penalty tax.